Khang-NT/sdk-doc/docs/01_LoginKit/02_Account_Manager.md

 {% endmethod %}

 ## Managing account profiles
-With `LoginKit`, every account can have multiple profiles.
+With `UserKitIdentity`, every account can have multiple profiles.
 After `user` logged in, you can access all profile of their account by using `ProfileManager.getAccountProfiles()`:

 {% method %}